Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Introduction

 \subsection{The variable-assignment LLLL}

-The LLLL is a general principle which has been applied to diverse probability spaces such as random permutations ~\cite{lu-szekeley}, Hamiltonian cycles ~\cite{albert}, and matchings on the complete graph ~\cite{lu-szekeley2}.
+The LLLL has been applied to diverse probability spaces such as random permutations \cite{lu-szekeley}, Hamiltonian cycles \cite{albert}, and perfect matchings \cite{lu-szekeley2}.
 However, by far the most common form of the LLL and LLLL concerns what we refer to as the \emph{variable-assignment} setting.
-Here, the probability space $\Omega$ is defined by a series of $m$ independent variables $X_1, \dots, X_m$, which take their values from a discrete set the integers; namely, for each $i = 1, \dots, m$ and each value $z$ we have $P( X_i = z ) = p_{iz}$.
-In this setting, one may assume without loss of generality that the bad-events are atomic; that is, each $B \in \mathcal B$ can be written
+Here, the probability space $\Omega$ has $m$ independent discrete random variables $X_1, \dots, X_m$, and the bad-events can be taken to be ``monomial events''; that is, each $B \in \mathcal B$ can be written in the form